Infinitode/Infinitode/README.md

 #### Latest changes:

+- Created new auth methods for APIs, and added OpenAPI compatibility with downloadable configuration files for Postman, Swagger, Insomnia, and other software.
 - Created a `Reaction Time Tester` app to help you test your reaction time on the go.
 Check it out here: https://infinitode.netlify.app/apps/reaction-time-tester.
 - Created a fun `Typing Speed Test` app, for testing your typing speed and accuracy.
 View over here: https://infinitode.netlify.app/apps/typing-speed-test.
 - Created a `Password Generator` web app.
 Use here: https://infinitode.netlify.app/apps/password-generator.